Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.37 Changing Complex State Practice/README.md

 The last step is to add the `value` attribute to each input and bind it to the corresponding property in the `contact` state object.

 Set the first input's value to `contact.fName`, the second to `contact.lName`, and the third to `contact.email`.
 This keeps the inputs controlled and synchronized with the state.

+## Conclusion and Next Steps

+This code is quite long and verbose, but it helps to understand what is happening behind the scenes when managing complex state in React.

+In the next lesson, we will learn how to simplify this code significantly by using the ES6 spread operator, reducing it to just two or three lines.